holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/06_ascii_scavenger_hunt/lesson_plan.md

 - Review
     - Hex, binary, decimal
         - Do a few conversion problems on the board
+    - Hex and color
+    - What is HexFiend?
+- TIL entries
+    - Review a few
 - Today, going to do a scavenger hunt
     - Go over rules
     - Each group has their own unique path, so don't follow